colejarczyk/doc/api/transactions.rst

 Assign a customer to specific transaction (seller)
 --------------------------------------------------

-To assign a customer to a specific transaction you need to call the ``/api/pos/transaction/customer/assign`` endpoint with the ``POST`` method.
+To assign a customer to a specific transaction, you need to call the ``/api/pos/transaction/customer/assign`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^